tremor-rs/tremor-runtime/README.md

 ### Design

 The demo mode logically follows the flow outlined below.
 It reads the data from data.json.xz, sends it at a fixed rate to the `demo` bucket on Kafka and from there reads it into the tremor container to apply classification and bucketing.
-Finally it off-ramps statistics of the data based on those steps.
+Finally, it off-ramps statistics of the data based on those steps.

 ```text
 ╔════════════════════╗   ╔════════════════════╗   ╔════════════════════╗